d3x0r/sack.vfs/README.md

     - expire : number of days this certificate is valid for
     - key : private key of the signer
     - password : password of the signer's key.
+    - serial : serial number for this certificate (is a number type).
     - issuer : used to override issuer identifier. (used to test certificate chain validity check; do not use)
     - subject : used to override subject identifier. (used to test certificate chain validity check; do not use)
     - pubkey : used to override the public key stored in the output certificate. (used to test certificate chain validity check; do not use)